-Last month in this spot we noted that Bill C-27 – the government’s proposal to amend the Pension Benefits Standards Act – had been put on temporary hold.
-The Minister of Finance was responding to widespread concerns about the broader impact of the legislation that was being touted as a welcome expansion of the pension plan options available to federally-regulated industries covered by the PBSA.
+We told you some time ago that Bill C-27 – the government’s proposal to amend the Pension Benefits Standards Act – had been put on temporary hold.
+Bill Morneau, the Minister of Finance was responding to widespread concerns about the broader impact of the legislation that was being touted as a welcome expansion of the pension plan options available to federally-regulated industries covered by the PBSA.
 Labour organizations and other groups with an interest in pensions – such as the CBCPNA – had told the finance department they were worried that, far from enhancing pension options, the proposed changes could actually lead to the demise of Defined Benefit plans like ours.

 The government responded to us by inviting further comments on the issue, noting that it would “…not move forward with the legislation in Parliament until this engagement process is closed.”